saibotsivad/blockdown.md/src/index.md

         "Time spent watching it" : 10
 </div>

-More words.
+Isn't that the truth.
 ```

-Then when you convert the Markdown file to HTML you would look for elements with the CSS `.mermaid` selector, grab the text, generate a chart, then plug it back in to your HTML.
+Somewhere after you convert the Markdown file to HTML, on the server or browser, you would use some technique to look for elements with the appropriate CSS selector, grab the text, generate a chart, then plug it back in to your HTML.

-Sounds doable but... if only there was a better way... 🤔
+You could do that, but... if only there was a better way... 🤔

 ## How it Works